Inference on the structure of gene regulatory networks: Different scenarios of inferring GRN structure

 \subsection{Scenario 6: gene, bulk, one-time, interventional}

-In this scenario, we can interfere with any genes, then measure the bulk level expression profile.
-We can compare whether two different interventions produce the same result.

 If the path blocking property holds under the interventions, as discussed in Subsection \ref{PBG}, there is an edge $V_i\to V_j$ if and only if they cannot be blocked by all other vertices.
 This means that we can fully determine the GRN even if it has cycles.

-If the path blocking property does not hold, then through intervention, we can only obtain the ancestor-descendant relation: the intervention on $V_i$ leads to the change of $V_j$, if and only if $V_i$ is an ancestor of $V_j$.
-From Subsection \ref{ADR}, we can partially infer the GRN structure (at least $n-1$ edges for a GRN with $n$ vertices), if the GRN is a DAG.
-If the GRN has cycles, we might not infer any edge.
+If the GRN is a DAG, we can obtain the ancestor-descendant relation, and use the method in Subsection \ref{ADR} to partially infer the GRN structure.